EventStore/EventStore/docs/server/configuration/indexes.md

-If you have set the maximum level ([`MaxAutoMergeIndexLevel`](#auto-merge-index-level)) for automatically merging indexes, then you need to trigger merging indexes above this level manually by using the `/admin/mergeindexes` endpoint, or the es-cli tool that is available with commercial support.
+If you have set the maximum level ([`MaxAutoMergeIndexLevel`](#auto-merge-index-level)) for automatically merging indexes, then you need to trigger merging indexes above this level manually by using the `/admin/mergeindexes` endpoint, or the es-cli tool.

 Triggering a manual merge causes EventStoreDB to merge all tables that have a level equal to the maximum merge level or above into a single table.
 If there is only 1 table at the maximum level or above, no merge is